kutay-serova/kutay-serova.github.io/_pages/about.md

 <img src="/images/redwood.JPG" alt="burnt redwood trunk" width="750"/>

-I am a Linguistics B.A.H. student at Stanford University, a syntactician in the making, amateur go player, and a potter.
+I am a Linguistics PhD student at the University of Chicago, a syntactician in the making, very amateur go player, and a dabbler of handcrafts.

 ## Linguistic Interests
 * Theoretical Syntax